https://www.medicalboard.gov.au/Registration/International-Medical-Graduates/Expedited-specialist-pathway.aspx

 Individuals who are not an Australian citizen or permanent resident, or a New Zealand citizen, will require a visa to work.
 There are a range of permanent and temporary visa options for doctors, some which are employer-sponsored.

-You must gain and maintain registration with the Medical Board of Australia (MBA) to work as a doctor in Queensland Health.
+You must be registered with the Medical Board of Australia (MBA) to work as a doctor in Queensland Health.

 How we support our IMGs